henrikig/dbt_docker/README.md

 ##### Build and run the container

-The [./Dockerfile](Dockerfile) in this repository defines the dbt image.
+The [Dockerfile](Dockerfile) in this repository defines the dbt image.
 Simply put, this Dockerfile downloads the official dbt postgres Docker image which includes the dbt postgres adapter along with other necessary dependencies.
 Then, the dbt profile and dbt project are copied into their respective locations.